ovisb/java-amazing-numbers/README.md

   - if property inputs have mutual exclusivity, abort the request and warn the user
   - e.g input `9 3 odd even` will fail as `odd and even` are exclusive properties
 - Now program will warn the user when multiple incorrect properties are being entered.
+- Added new methods for checking if number is square and sunny
+- User is now able to input multiple properties.
+  - If so, program will find and return the numbers which match all the properties, in the give range.

 ## Project status